Arjunbadola/arjunbadola.github.io/_posts/2020-08-09-Why You Need To Fail Fast.md

 Here is what Warren Buffett had said in his 1989 letter to shareholders of Berkshire Hathaway.

-“What counts, however, is intrinsic value – the figure indicating what all of our constituent businesses are rationally worth.
+> “What counts, however, is intrinsic value – the figure indicating what all of our constituent businesses are rationally worth.
 With perfect foresight, this number can be calculated by taking all future cash flows of a business – in and out – and discounting them at prevailing interest rates.
 So valued, all businesses, from manufacturers of buggy whips to operators of cellular phones, become economic equals.”

 One of the greatest investor discounts at the prevailing interest rate of the U.S. treasury.
 So, if you want to be conservative you can discount at a slightly higher rate.
 But if you go too high you miss out the quality businesses.

-Third Failure: Not Studying About The Competition
+**Third Failure: Not Studying About The Competition**

 Now my third mistake was not studying the competition.

 I had invested in VIP Industries Ltd at an avg price of around Rs 250-260 and sold it at a profit of 20%.

-[Read: My Take On VIP Industries (NSE:VIPIND)]

 The reason for selling here was the problem with the Moat of the company.